 FEMA will need your:

-• Social Security number, current and pre-disaster address, and your telephone number.
+- Social Security number, current and pre-disaster address, and telephone number.

 I lost my job due to the disaster.
 Can I collect unemployment?

 If you have a work permit, lost your job because of a disaster, and meet other requirements you might qualify for regular unemployment compensation.
-Apply online at www.twc.state.tx.us/jobseekers/unemployment-benefits-services.
+Apply online at Unemployment Benefits Services.

-DUA: If you don’t qualify for regular unemployment benefits, consider applying for Disaster
+If you don’t qualify for regular unemployment benefits, consider applying for Disaster Unemployment Assistance (DUA).

-Unemployment Assistance (DUA).
 DUA provides financial help to employed or self-employed workers in a federal disaster area whose employment is lost or interrupted due to a major disaster.
-DUA is available to citizens, permanent residents, and people with a valid work permit.
+DUA is available to citizens, permanent residents, and people with a valid work permits.
 More on DUA